roviedo/nyc_restaurant_task/README.md

 ### About application
 #### ETL job that ingests a ~500k rows DOHMH New York City Restaurant Inspection Results data set from [NYC Open Data Link](https://nycopendata.socrata.com/api/views/xx67-kt59/rows.csv?accessType=DOWNLOAD)

+#### Why Python Petl?
+* Python PETL it is very well documented, updated, quick to learn ETL library.

 #### Schema
+I chose the schema to be denormalized for faster searching, since the data for restaurants for NY is pretty large, we might want to continue adding other cities or states as well.

 ```
 CREATE TABLE restaurant(